 Subsequent events are events or transactions that occur after the balance sheet date, but before the financial statements are issued.
 Recognized subsequent events are events or transactions that provided additional evidence about conditions that existed at the balance sheet date, including the estimates inherent in the process of preparing the financial statements.
 Nonrecognized subsequent events are events that provide evidence about conditions that did not exist at the balance sheet date but arose after the date.
-Management has evaluated subsequent events through October 6, 2023, the date the December 31, 2022 financial statements were available to be issued, and the following events occurred that requires recognition or disclosure:
+Management has evaluated subsequent events through March 21, 2025, the date the December 31, 2023 financial statements were available to be issued, and the following events occurred that require recognition or disclosure:

-At the 2023 Annual Meeting the Town approved two warrant articles (#7 and #8) to establish a Police Detail Revolving Fund and Building and Facilities Maintenance Expendable Trust Fund.
-Both of these warrant articles are funded by unassigned fund balance as of December 31, 2022.
+At the 2023 Annual Meeting the Town approved two warrant articles (#10 and #11) to raise funds for the CMAQ program and establish a Lake Waukewan Water Quality Protection Expendable Trust Fund, respectively.
+Both warrant articles are funded, in part or whole, by unassigned fund balance as of December 31, 2023.